electric-eloquence/fepper/README.md

 Classnames and tagnames may be appended with array index notation ([n]).
 Otherwise, the Scraper will scrape all elements of that class or tag sequentially.
-Such a loosely targeted scrape will save many of the targeted fields to the JSON file, but will only save the first instance of the target to a Mustache template.
+Such a loosely targeted scrape will save many of the targeted fields to a JSON file, but will only save the first instance of the target to a Mustache template.

 Upon submission, you should be able to review the scraped output on the